LaurentRDC/dissertation/content/graphite.md

 ### One-phonon structure factor calculations

-The calculation for the one-phonon structure factors $|F_{1j}(\vec{q}, \tau)|^2$ was carried out from (TODO: ONEPH EQUATION).
+The calculation for the one-phonon structure factors $|F_{1j}(\vec{q}, \tau)|^2$ was carried out from @eq:scattering-one-phonon-structure-factor.
 As discussed in the previous section, the dynamics in one-phonon structure factors due to photoexcitation via the change in Debye-Waller factors can be neglected in this work.
 Therefore, the calculations of this section assume room-temperature thermal distribution of lattice waves; this is implied by time-delay $\tau<0$ (pre-photoexcitation).
 The one-phonon structure factors for longitudinal modes LA, LO1 - LO3 are shown @fig:graphite-oneph-longitudinal.
 The one-phonon structure factors for transverse modes TA, TO1 - TO3 are shown @fig:graphite-oneph-transverse.
 Out-of-plane modes yield trivial one-phonon structure factors because $\vec{q} \cdot \vec{e}_{j,s}(\vec{k}) = 0$ for all scattering vectors $\vec{q}$ probed by the experiments presented herein.

 ```{.matplotlib #fig:graphite-oneph-longitudinal file="figures/graphite/oneph-long.py" caption="Calculated one-phonon structure factors $|F_{1j}(\vec{q}, \tau<0)|^2$ of in-plane longitudinal modes at \SI{300}{\kelvin}, for scattering vectors $\vec{q}$ equivalents to the detector area shown in @fig:graphite-ueds.
 See @fig:graphite-oneph-transverse for the transverse modes equivalent."}
 ```